TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

 scalability and user experience.
 With millions of developers experienced in JavaScript, TypeScript, and frameworks like React, finding talent and speeding up development is much easier.

-Using modern browsers like Chromium makes this transition toward web-based UIs easier.
-This browser allows to render web content seamlessly, and support the latest HTML/CSS/JavaScript, ensuring compatibility with modern UI frameworks.
-These frameworks use advanced CSS, responsive design, and rich component libraries.
+The modern web browsers like Chromium make this transition toward web-based UIs easier.
+Chromium allows rendering web content seamlessly, and supports the latest HTML and CSS standards, ensuring compatibility with modern UI frameworks.

-#### Solution
+### Solution

-This example demonstrates how to create a desktop application that uses a modern Shadcn framework for building UI.
+This project demonstrates how to create a desktop application that uses one of the most popular library for building UI on React — [shadcn/ui](https://ui.shadcn.com/).
 The showcased application is a web server that utilizes the JxBrowser API to render web UI from the [web-app](/web-app) directory.

-Rendering web UI is different depending on the mode, production or development.
+Rendering web UI is different depending on the mode: production or development.

 In the development mode, you can start a local Vite server that will host the web application.